 Once we got hauled out, the amazing folks at the boatyard immediately started to work.
 This was an easy job for a yard that works on huge powerboats.
 They cut down and tapered the shaft to size, rehabbed the coupler, serviced the propeller, and made sure to align the engine properly.
 Captain Holly also had the prop re-pitched as she felt it wasn’t pitched correctly.
 She was right.
 We went 1.5 knots faster once we were back in the water.

 So why did the shaft break?
 Captain Holly and Cabo’s yard think it was due to a misalignment.
-Whether the misalignment was caused right before the delivery in April when I had work done on the engine or sometime earlier is not something we can guess on.
-We just don’t know.
+Whether the misalignment was caused back in April before the delivery when I had a seal replaced on the coupler which required the yard to remove the transmission is not something we can guess on.
+We don’t know.
 The takeaway is regularly check your engine alignment by checking your alignment points, which include your coupler, motor mounts, and your shaft.
 Thankfully everything is fixed and Juniper is running smoothly.

 The folks at the Cabo boat yard were gracious enough to let us stay aboard Juniper while they worked.
 We were the first people to stay on a boat while on the hard and they did their best to make us feel welcomed, cleaning up the bathroom and shower that was typically used by the workers and installing a shower curtain for us ladies.
 It wasn’t easy staying aboard the boat but it was a lot better than spending a whole bunch of money on hotel rooms in this resort town.
 Seventeen dollar burgers was already too much!